Do you dream about having a business that is flexible, enjoyable, and pays well?

 When One Thing Leads to Another

-After freelance writing for a while and getting majorly burnt out on it I decided that I was going to trim down my clients to the ones who I enjoyed working with and the ones who paid the best.
+After freelance writing for a while, and getting majorly burnt out, I decided that I was going to trim down my clients to the ones who I enjoyed working with and the ones who paid the best.

 I emailed a blogger I was writing for letting him know that if he needed more writing help I was available.
 He told me yes and not long after emailed me back telling me he needed even more help and the work wasn’t writing related.

 My response was a quick “YES.
 I will do it.”

 I was pretty ecstatic to get paid for work that I enjoyed and to be able to cut back on writing just a little bit more.

 In the meantime I was still looking to get rid of more writing clients I didn’t want to work with so I pitched an owner of several blogs and offered to do a little SEO work.
 This, again, opened up a whole new door for me and I had my second virtual assistant job.